Von Foerster’s ideas

 What a message sender considers true, a message receiver may consider false, and vice versa.

 E.g. I feel the swimming pool is warm and tell you that – my truth.

 Taking me at my word you dive in, but find the swimming pool is colder than you expected, and tell me I lied.

 Sometimes, the accuracy or information can be measured more objectively, but all measurement has a degree of accuracy

-In short, through social, logical or empirical verification we shift descriptions from subjective towards objective.
+In short, through verification (social, logical and empirical) we shift descriptions from subjective towards objective.

-The more a mental model or message proves useful to its owner or receiver, the more experiments confirm a hypothesis, the more confidence the owner, receiver or scientist can place in its objectivity.
+The more a mental model/message proves useful to its owner/receiver, the more experiments confirm a hypothesis, the more confidence the owner/receiver can place in its objectivity.

 To deny that would be to deny the survival and flourishing of social animals in our biosphere.